-Casas-Zamora brings more than 25 years of experience in democratic governance as a researcher, analyst, educator, consultant and public official.
-He embodies the rare combination of a distinguished academic career—strongly focused on electoral systems and democratic institutions—with practical experience as a high-level public official in his home country as well as multilateral organizations.
+He embodies the rare combination of a distinguished academic career—strongly focused on electoral systems and democratic institutions—with practical experience as a high-level public official in his home country as well as in multilateral organizations.

-He has taught at Georgetown University, George Washington University, and the University of Texas at Dallas, among many higher education institutions.
+He has taught at Georgetown University, George Washington University, and the University of Texas in Dallas, among many higher education institutions.

 He holds a Law degree from the University of Costa Rica, a Masters in Government from the University of Essex, and a PhD in Political Science from the University of Oxford.
 He has authored several studies on campaign finance, elections, democratization, citizen security and civil-military relations in Latin America.
 His doctoral thesis, entitled “Paying for Democracy in Latin America: Political Finance and State Subsidies for Parties in Costa Rica and Uruguay”, won the 2004 Jean Blondel PhD Prize of the European Consortium for Political Research (ECPR) and was published in 2005 by the ECPR.
 He was selected as Young Global Leader by the World Economic Forum in 2007.
 In 2013, he became a member of the Bretton Woods Committee.